moggieuk/Happy-Hare/README.md

 In addition to synchronizing the gear motor to the extruder during print the same mechanism can be used to synchronize during other parts of the loading and unload process.
 If they are all disabled, Happy Hare will operate with non synchronized movements except for the optional extruder transisiton phase.
 If these options are enabled they override and force full synchronized operation.
 E.g. If `sync_extruder_load` is enabled it will keep the gear synchronized with the extruder for the entire loading of the extruder.<br>

+> [!NOTE]
-> **Note** If you run the gear stepper synchronized for long prints you might find that it can become very hot.
+> If you run the gear stepper synchronized for long prints you might find that it can become very hot.
 You might want to consider using `sync_gear_current` to reduce the current while it is synced during print to keep the temperature down.
 Afterall you probably don't need full power while printing.
 The current will be restored for loading and unloading operations.

 `sync_extruder_load` Turns on/off synchronization of extruder loading<br>
 `sync_extruder_unload` Turns on/off synchronization of extruder unloading<br>